networkimprov/mnm/Rationale.md

 These vulnerabilities have forced the adoption of spam filters that inevitably bury legitimate messages, yet fail to block carefully crafted or targeted attacks.
 Spam filters may even help such attackers, as they create a false sense of security.
+In desperation, organizations have turned to proprietary SaaS messaging products, which lock them into a closed-source system built for the convenience of the vendor, not its customers.

 SMTP, the protocol at the root of these problems, originated at a time when the links between Internet sites were slow and intermittent,